-TEAM 2 TRAFFIC: Road closure south of I-12 in Livingston due to debris, traffic diverted
+TEAM 2 TRAFFIC: Road re-opened south of I-12 in Livingston after debris cleared

 Latest Weather Blog

-TEAM 2 TRAFFIC: Road closure south of I-12 in Livingston due to debris, traffic diverted
+TEAM 2 TRAFFIC: Road re-opened south of I-12 in Livingston after debris cleared

-LIVINGSTON - A road in Livingston Parish south of I-12 is closed due to debris, the Livingston Parish Sheriff's Office said.
+LIVINGSTON - A road in Livingston Parish south of I-12 was closed due to debris and since re-opened, the Livingston Parish Sheriff's Office said.

 Images showed a lane of a road in disrepair, with officials said it appears to be mud or clay, but the source of debris is unknown.